Skip to content

 Think about it.

-Someone else (your ministers and/or worship leaders) chooses the Scripture readings, the prayers, the songs, and the message, and puts them into an orderly format so all you have to do is show up with listening ears and an open heart.
+Someone else (your minister and/or worship leader) chooses the Scripture readings, the prayers, the songs, and the message, and puts them into an orderly format so all you have to do is show up with listening ears and an open heart.
 How easy is that?
+It honestly amazes me how many Christians see church as non-essential when worship is absolutely essential for every Christian’s relationship with God.
+Organized church services are the best way to do this.

 2) Meet him in his Word.